krowter/messenger-bot/readme.md

 ### Notes:

-- Sent messages are validated in the server and will return appropriate responses: "**Can you please write it in form of YYYY-MM-DD?**" or "**Please answer using yes or no**"
+- Sent messages are validated in the server and will return appropriate error responses: "**Can you please write it in form of YYYY-MM-DD?**" or "**Please answer using yes or no**"
 - User messages are stored in local database using [node-json-db](https://www.npmjs.com/package/node-json-db) and will persist after restarting the server.

 ## Getting Started